ecomplus/client/README.md

 ```

 ### getRecommendedProduct(id, callback)
-Returns up to 12 recommended products, selecting the products that was more times bought together with the reference product
+Returns up to 12 recommended products, selecting the products that was more
+times bought together with the reference product.

+You should use it to do something like "who bought it, bought too".

 #### Arguments
 |  Name  | Type |